-Unrestricted net assets - Net assets resulting from public support and revenue not subject to donorimposed restrictions.
+Without donor restrictions - Net assets resulting from public support and revenue not subject to donor-imposed restrictions.

-Temporarily restricted net assets - Net assets resulting from public support and revenue whose use by ChildFund is limited by donor-imposed restrictions that either expire by passage of time or can be fulfilled and removed by actions of ChildFund pursuant to those donor-imposed restrictions.
+With donor restrictions - Net assets resulting from public support and revenue whose use by ChildFund is limited by donor-imposed restrictions that either expire by passage of time or can be fulfilled and removed by actions of ChildFund pursuant to those donor-imposed restrictions.

-Permanently restricted net assets - Net assets that generally represent contributions and other inflows of assets whose use by ChildFund is permanently limited by donor-imposed restrictions that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of ChildFund.
+Net assets with donor restrictions also includes contributions and other inflows of assets whose use by ChildFund is limited by donor-imposed restrictions that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of ChildFund.

-Public support and revenue are reported as increases in unrestricted net assets unless the use of the related assets is limited by donor-imposed restrictions.
-Sponsorship revenue is classified as temporarily restricted.
-Expirations of temporary restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications from temporarily restricted net assets to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-Expenses are reported as decreases in unrestricted net assets.
-Gains and losses on investments are reported as increases or decreases in unrestricted net assets unless donors or state law restrict their use.
+Public support and revenue are reported as increases in net assets without donor restrictions unless the use of the related assets is limited by donor-imposed restrictions.
+Sponsorship revenue is classified as net assets with donor restrictions.
+Expirations of net assets with donor restrictions (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications from net assets with donor restrictions to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
+Expenses are reported as decreases in net assets without donor restrictions.
+Gains and losses on investments are reported as increases or decreases in net assets without donor restrictions unless donors or state law restrict their use.